The Best Remixes

-The Best Remixes is an EP released by Cyndi Lauper in 1989 on Epic/CBS Records, and re-released in 1996 on Epic/Sony Records.
+The Best Remixes is an extended play (EP) released by Cyndi Lauper in 1989 on Epic/CBS Records, and re-released in 1996 on Epic/Sony Records.
 It was released exclusively in Japan and compiles six remixes of her top selling singles.
 It came in a regular jewel case with Japanese lyrics printed inside and peaked at 61 on the Japanese charts.
+The EP was given a worldwide release in October 2023 via streaming and digital download.